AleksaMCode/agents-simulation/README.md

 - [ ] Parallelise code where possible.
 - [ ] Create responsive UI with (possible c# frontend implementation).
 - [ ] In addition to simulation continuation option, simulation parameters should be made changeable.
+- [ ] Fix energy scaling formula, add a missing k3 parameter to simulation and replace k2 with k3 in code where needed.